 International School of Ouagadougou Community,

-For everybody’s security we must avoid any significant traffic delays in accessing the school campus caused by ongoing political gatherings.
+For everybody’s security, we must avoid significant traffic delays in accessing the school campus caused by ongoing political gatherings.

-Thank you again for your understanding and cooperation, and if you have any questions, comments, or concerns, please let me, or the rest of our Administrative Team, know.
+Thank you again for your understanding and cooperation, and if you have any questions, comments, or concerns, please let our Administrative Team, or me, know.